-The City developed the required Public Education and Outreach Plan in the previous permit cycle (2013-2018).
-The plan has been updated in accordance with the new requirements in Part I.E.1.a of the current general permit.
+The City developed the required Public Education and Outreach Plan in the previous permit cycles.
+The plan has been updated in accordance with the new requirements in Part I E 1 a of the current general permit.
 The plan is incorporated below.